The Prophetic Theology of James Luther Adams

 Being in Covenant and the Covenant of Being

 A third key to Adams’s thought is the idea of covenant.
 In his development the term signifies more than a form of mutual commitment.
 Its origins as a political metaphor seem to lie in ancient suzerainty treaties between tribes or nations.
 In its long and complex development it has found many uses—interpersonal, ecclesiastical, legal, constitutional—but always signifying a promise, a commitment to peaceable future relations.
 In Biblical usage “covenant” comes to signify a bond between God and “the people of God,” a relationship rooted in gratitude, motivated by affection, and sustained by trust.
-Adams accents that covenantal bonds are rooted in affection, responding to the sense of life and all that supports it.
-They are also often-broken bonds, and therefore in dire need of repair and renewal, forgiveness and re-commitment.
+Adams accents that covenantal bonds are rooted in affection, responding to the sense of the sacred value of life and all that supports that value.
+Covenantal bonds are not only formed; often, they are also broken and in dire need of repair, of renewal through forgiveness and re-commitment.
 Hence the significance of covenant for a prophetic theology—a theology that not only relates transcendence to the interpretation of history and the ethical import of associations, but also to our need for a social fabric that is deeply valued and alive with feeling.

 In 1973 Adams gave the inaugural address for the American Theological Society, “Root Metaphors of Religious Social Thought.”
-He noted Alfred North Whitehead’s similar term, “ruling metaphor”—itself a political metaphor, while in Adams’s version the metaphor is organic.
-He noted that “root” metaphors are typically drawn from one of a very few realms—the organic, the mechanical, the domestic, the interpersonal, or the political—and thoroughly color ones social thought.
+He noted Alfred North Whitehead’s similar term, “ruling metaphor”—a political metaphor (“ruling”).
+Curiously, Adams here favors the kind of metaphor which is typically conservative, the organic (“root”).
+But “root metaphor” is a generic term.
+Such metaphors, he notes, are typically drawn from one of a very few realms—the organic, the mechanical, the domestic, the interpersonal, or the political.
+Ones choice, he asserts, thoroughly color ones social thought.
 Not surprisingly, when it came to selecting a root metaphor consonant with a prophetic theology, he chose a political metaphor, covenant.

 In 1976 Adams gave a history-making inaugural address, “From Cage to Covenant,” for the Collegium, an association of liberal religious scholars and ministers.
-He explicitly placed “covenant” on our “theological agenda.”
-In spite of the generational dominance of Humanists among Unitarian Universalists at the time (“We don’t use that kind of Biblical language,” a prominent minister declared!)
-But it was an idea whose kairos had come: over the ensuing decades covenant into frequent use to define “right relations” within congregations and among them.
+He explicitly placed “covenant” on the “theological agenda,” in spite of the generational dominance of humanism among Unitarian Universalists at the time.
+Invited to describe shared commitments in terms of “covenant,” a prominent minister declared, “We don’t use that kind of Biblical language.”
+But it was an idea whose kairos had come; over the ensuing decades “covenant” came into frequent use to describe shared value-commitments and to define “right relations” within congregations and among them.

 In his Collegium address Adams focused not on the church but on the secular world of political and economic life.
 He asserted that modern democracies arose when hierarchical metaphors of human relations were resisted and replaced by equalitarian metaphors, especially “covenant.”
 Adams adopted Max Weber’s metaphor, “the iron cage,” to characterize the way massive corporate power has overwhelmed the possibility of a just economic order and has corrupted the democratic political order, “the social contract.”
 In a society rife with “broken covenants,” the struggle for a “new covenant” of mutual care and social responsibility must continue.